Liu233w/number-lock.el/README.md

 # number-lock.el
-An emacs package to exchange your number line with the mark above it.
+An Emacs package to exchange your number line with the mark above it.

 For example, when you press `1`, `!` will be entered.
 If `!` was binding to function other than `self-insert-command`, it will be